osallou/sysdig-analyser/README.md

     docker-compose up -d

-Script launches cassandra, consul, redis and bc web servers, record and clean processes
+Script launches influxdb, mariadb, consul, redis and bc web servers and record

-bc processes may fail to start as they need cassandra to be ready to accept connections.
+bc processes may fail to start as they need mariadb/influxdb/rabbitmq to be ready to accept connections.
-In this case, wait for cassandra to be ready and execute the command again.
+In this case, wait for mani processes to be ready and execute the command again.

 Available env variables:

- * CASSANDRA_HOST=bc-cassandra
- * CASSANDRA_CLUSTER=sysdig
  * RABBITMQ_HOST=bc-rabbitmq
  * RABBITMQ_USER=test
  * RABBITMQ_PASSWORD=XXX
  * REDIS_HOST=bc-redis
- * BC_RETENTION_SECONDS=3600
- * BC_RETENTION_MINUTES=172800
- * BC_RETENTION_HOURS=10368000
+ * BC_MYSQL_URL=mysql+mysqldb://bc:bc@bc-mysql/bc

-BC_RETENTION_XX are the number of seconds to keep in database for a container.
-Older records will be deleted.
-Delete occurs after an event is received.
-If there is no new record, then last BC_RETENTION_XX are kept.

 ## Setup